-Dutch PM’s poll lead shrinks as election enters second day
+Dutch parties make last push for votes in general election

 “Yes, as prime minister I think he has done well.
 I also find him quite sympathetic, but I did not vote for him,” said Wilbert Vrijburg, a 31-year-old who works for a hi-tech startup, after he voted for pro-European party Volt in The Hague.

-“I think it is an important extra voice in the Dutch parliament,” he said.
+Wilders called immigration “an existential problem for the Netherlands” that mainstream parties have failed to tackle, while Kaag told Wilders his years of fiery anti-immigration rhetoric had achieved nothing.

+“None of your ideas is a solution,” she said.
+“You have been around for 20 years, Mr. Wilders.
+You have contributed nothing to the economy or the future of the Netherlands and the Netherlands has not become any safer.”

-Interior Minister Kajsa Ollongren said Tuesday in a letter to Parliament that she will tell municipalities that are responsible for counting votes to amend the way they deal with postal votes after reports emerged Monday of what her ministry called “procedural mistakes” with postal votes.
+Interior Minister Kajsa Ollongren on Tuesday told municipalities that are responsible for counting votes to amend the way they deal with postal votes after reports emerged Monday of what her ministry called “procedural mistakes” with postal votes.

 “If people have made this mistake by accident but had the intention, of course, to vote, then it is not fair” if their votes aren’t counted, Ollongren told reporters in The Hague.